Guide

 Very Large Scale Photonics (VLSP) Light Engine

-Guide™ redefines how we build the light sources that power CPO.
+Guide® redefines how we build the light sources that power co-packaged optics (CPO).
 Hundreds of lasers and photonics components on a single chip.
-We’ve taken the laser out of the assembly line and put it into the foundry—turning an expensive manual component into a scalable, software-defined light engine.
+We’ve taken the laser out of the assembly line and put it into the foundry—turning an expensive manually-integrated component into a scalable, software-defined light engine.

 Capacity